 - Review Alternatives - Review the information from each potential vendor you contacted and decide who you would like to use.

 - Draft an Offer - In addition to performance fees or honoraria, it is important to consider what travel costs and technical/logistical costs you will be accountable for when selecting your bid amount.
 You also need to include information about dates you are able to accommodate an event.
-You should have firm reservations/holds for any locations/dates you offer.
-Once you have drafted this offer it is ready for review, but should not yet be sent to the vendor.
+You should have confirmed reservations/holds for any locations/dates you offer.

 - Review with your Advisor - it is important to send a draft of your bid to your advisor before you send the offer to the vendor.
 Your advisor will work with you to make sure nothing in your offer would constitute an obligation that you won't be able to deliver.